-- B-87.
-ASA supports land owners and tenants having exclusive rights to regulate access for hunting, fishing or recreation on private land.
-(2014) - B-88.
-ASA discourages disproportionate compensation from government conservation programs that potentially remove valuable agricultural land from production. - B-89.
-ASA opposes the depletion of productive, irreplaceable and essential natural resource of farmland for the sole purpose of establishing urban growth in areas prone to flooding.
-(2014) - B-90.
-ASA supports voluntary agriculture conservation programs that are farmer led, flexible and confidential at the individual farm level.
-These programs should be based on the premise that long term soil health, fertility and productivity are the primary conservation goals.
-These programs should be in place to supersede any mandatory certification programs brought forth by local, state or federal agencies. - B-91.
-ASA supports a requirement that data generated by any water quality monitoring programs, including data used for development of standards and data to establish designated uses, be gathered and analyzed with protocols that meet the highest level of Quality Control and Quality Assurance. - B-92.
+- B-90.
+ASA supports landowners and tenants having exclusive rights to regulate access for hunting, fishing, or recreation on private land.
+(2014) - B-91.
+ASA opposes disproportionate compensation from government conservation programs that potentially remove valuable agricultural land from production. - B-92.
+ASA opposes the depletion of productive, irreplaceable, and essential natural resource of farmland for the sole purpose of establishing urban growth in areas prone to flooding.
+(2014) - B-93.
+ASA supports voluntary agriculture conservation programs that are farmer led, flexible, and confidential at the individual farm level.
+These programs should be based on the premise that long term soil health, fertility, productivity, and resiliency are the primary conservation goals.
+These programs should be in place to supersede any mandatory certification programs brought forth by local, state, or federal agencies.
+(2021) - B-94.
+ASA supports the NRCS definition of soil health, also referred to as soil quality, as the continued capacity of a soil to function as a vital, living ecosystem that sustains plants, animals, and humans.
+(2021) - B-95.
+ASA supports a requirement that data generated by any water quality monitoring programs, including data used for development of standards and data to establish designated uses, be gathered and analyzed with protocols that meet the highest level of Quality Control and Quality Assurance. - B-96.
 ASA supports the right to use commonly accepted agricultural practices on private farmland on or adjacent to national wildlife refuges.
-(2016) - B-93.
+(2016) - B-97.
 ASA supports significant stakeholder involvement in drainage and water management decisions on federal wildlife refuges when it impacts adjacent farmland.
-(2016) - B-94.
+(2016) - B-98.
 ASA supports Congress requiring the United States Fish and Wildlife Service (USFWS) to offer landowners of property burdened by USFWS waterfowl production area easements the opportunity to purchase releases of those easements.
-(2017) - B-95.
+(2017) - B-99.
 ASA supports Congress requiring the U.S. Fish and Wildlife Service to include landowners in the mapping of easement boundaries including requiring both parties to sign off on boundary borders subject to acres purchased in the easement.
-(2020) - B-96.
-ASA supports Congress requiring the U.S. Fish and Wildlife Service (USFWS) to offer landowners of property impacted by the USFWS waterfowl production area easements the opportunity to mitigate those wetland acres under easement.
-(2020) - B-97.
-ASA supports establishing and enforcing a seed inspection and certification policy to ensure that seed used for cost share habitat and cover crop programs is free from noxious weeds.
-(2017)
+(2020)